dorawyy/cpen321-w24-CarbonWise/documentation/Testing_And_Code_Review.md

 ![Jest Coverage Report Screenshots With Mocks](./images/backend_tests_with_mocks.png)

+## 2.3.1.
+Uncovered Lines and Reasoning

+`index.ts`

+Reason: `index.ts` initializes the backend on our EC2 instance.
+According to the TA response in the Piazza discussion @176, "You do not need to cover those parts of your index.ts file where their purpose is to prepare your backend server to run. i.e. connecting to the DB, serving express.
+Please note that this only applies to index.ts.
+Please also make sure that this file should mostly be used for the initial setup, not application logic".

+`utils.ts` (Line 22)

+Reason: The line verifies the existence of an environment variable that is part of the initial setup and not part of any endpoint logic.
+Since this line runs at import time and does not affect API functionality, it is excluded from coverage.

+`services.ts` (Line 6)

+Reason: This line checks for an environment variable during file import.
+It is part of the setup logic and not part of any endpoint interaction, making it irrelevant for API test coverage.

 ### 2.4.
 Jest Coverage Report Screenshots Without Mocks

 ![Jest Coverage Report Screenshots Without Mocks](./images/backend_tests_without_mocks.png)